sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/cody-with-sourcegraph.md

 You can view the default **Ask Cody** chat interface on the right sidebar.
 Once connected, Cody automatically gains context to your connected codebase to help you provide contextually-aware and accurate answers to your questions.
 There are also example questions that you can use to get started.

-When using Cody chat in the web, you can select up to 10 repositories to use as context for your question.
-If you're logged in to Sourcegraph.com, these can be any **ten** open source repositories that Sourcegraph indexes.
-If you're an enterprise customer logged in to your company's Sourcegraph instance, these can be any ten repositories indexed by your site admin.
+When using Cody chat in the web, you can select up to **10 repositories** to use as context for your question.
+If you’re logged in to Sourcegraph.com, these can be any **10 open source repositories** that Sourcegraph indexes.
+If you are an enterprise customer logged in to your company’s Sourcegraph instance, these can be **any 10 repositories** (both private or public) indexed by your admin.

-Let's **Ask Cody** to explain the tech stack of a repository.
+You can also chat with Cody in the sidebar of any project you have open.
+Use Sourcegraph search to find a repo and click the **Ask Cody** button to start.

 <video width="1920" height="1080" loop playsinline controls style="width: 100%; height: auto; max-width: 50rem">
   <source src="https://storage.googleapis.com/sourcegraph-assets/Docs/Media/search-cody-chat.mp4" type="video/mp4">